 Two restaurants up the Old Town street next to the hotel is worth mentioning for their genuine Polish cuisine.
 The first is called Polka and the second Zapiecek.
 You should try the pierogies (dumplings) of the latter.
 They are both frequented by locals, a usual sign of quality.

-More images from Warsaw
+Images from Warsaw